How to Define Your MSP's Ideal Target Market (By Vertical)

 The Science Behind Vertical Specialization

-According to industry data compiled by MSP research firms, three powerhouse verticals—healthcare (28%), financial services (18%), and manufacturing (11%)—are driving remarkable MSP revenue surges, each demanding deeper specialization and cutting-edge cybersecurity strategies.
-These numbers aren’t coincidental; they reflect markets where generic IT support simply cannot meet the complex regulatory, operational, and strategic demands.
+Three powerhouse verticals—healthcare (28%), financial services (18%), and manufacturing (11%)—are driving remarkable MSP revenue surges, each demanding deeper specialization and cutting-edge cybersecurity strategies.
+When MSPs attempt to serve "everyone," they inevitably become experts in nothing.

 The Hidden Framework of Market Selection

-The second dimension centers on regulatory complexity and compliance requirements.
-Verticals with stringent regulatory frameworks create natural barriers to entry that generalist MSPs cannot easily cross.
-These same barriers become your competitive moat once established, making client retention significantly higher and new competitor entry much more difficult.
+Successful vertical targeting requires understanding the intersection of three critical factors: market accessibility, regulatory complexity, and technology adoption patterns.
+Verticals with stringent regulatory frameworks create natural barriers to entry that generalist MSPs cannot easily cross — and those same barriers become your competitive moat once established.

 The Prospecting Transformation